What types of research institutions may apply?

 Can a research institution submit more than one application?

 Yes.
-There is no limit to the number of applications that may come from a single institution.
-Please note, however, that there will be only one award per cycle, so an institution that submits two applications is in effect competing against itself.
+Please note, however, that there will be only one award per cycle, so an institution that submits two applications is competing against itself.
 But the decision to submit is up to the applicants.

 The Research-Practice Partnership

 Is a pre-existing relationship between the research center and its public partner(s) required to be competitive?

 The competition is open to partnerships at different stages of maturity.
 Applicants will need to convince reviewers that the proposed activities add significant value to what already exists.
 They will also need to provide initial evidence that the partners can successfully work together and have the potential to sustain a long-term collaboration.

 Can a research institution partner with multiple public agencies or nonprofits?